Meteor-Community-Packages/Meteor-CollectionFS/README.md

 bugs and the API may continue to change.
 Please help test it and fix bugs, but don't use in production yet.

-A Meteor package that adds GridFS-like storage for [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
-When you use this storage adapter, file data is stored in chunks in a `Meteor.Collection` in your MongoDB database.
+A Meteor package that adds [GridFS](http://docs.mongodb.org/manual/core/gridfs/) file storage for [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
+When you use this storage adapter, file data is stored in chunks in your MongoDB database.

 ## Installation